My Wild West: Critical reception

 My Wild West received generally favorable reviews, with several critics considering it as her best album.
 Metacritic gave an average score of 73, based on 13 reviews.

-The Q magazine said it was "undoubtly her best album yet" and gave 4 stars for the record.
+The Q magazine said it was "undoubtedly her best album yet" and gave 4 stars for the record.

 The Fort Worth Star Telegram called it the 10th best album of 2016.

 French paper "Marie Claire" wrote "My Wild West is primed to be a ray of light amidst the doldrums of winter".
 Meanwhile, "The Guardian" describes the album in these words : "My Wild West has a west-coast pop sheen to it, but touches of acoustic guitar and banjo suggest a country feel.
 This contrast mirrors the album’s theme".